Booksmith: Authors events

 The store is known for its "ongoing celebrated events program."
 In the past, the series has featured many authors including novelists, poets, science fiction writers, biographers, historians, cartoonists, Pulitzer Prize, and Booker Prize winners.

 Among the celebrated authors who have appeared at past Booksmith events are the Nobel Prize–winning Polish poet Czesław Miłosz, science fiction great Ray Bradbury, gonzo journalist Hunter S. Thompson, children's author Lemony Snicket, rock legends Neil Young and Patti Smith, and photographers Richard Avedon and Annie Leibovitz.
 Notably, Beat generation poet Allen Ginsberg gave his last ever reading at The Booksmith, a few months before his death.

 Located in the heart of the Haight Ashbury, the store has hosted many individuals associated with the 1960s counter-culture.
 These include sixties icon Timothy Leary and one-time Digger Peter Coyote.
 Among the musicians who have appeared at the store are Grateful Dead band members Phil Lesh and Mickey Hart, as well as Grace Slick (Jefferson Airplane), and Ray Manzarek (The Doors).
 Some of the Beat-related authors who have appeared at the store include Lawrence Ferlinghetti, Michael McClure, and Diane DiPrima.

 Other information

 Over the years, a number of authors have been employed by The Booksmith, including writer Lewis Buzbee (author of The Yellow-Lighted Bookshop), novelist Kiara Brinkman (author of Up High in the Trees), syndicated cartoonist Tom Tomorrow (author of the This Modern World comic strip), San Francisco Bay Guardian contributing writer Todd Lavoie, short story writer Lisa K. Buchanan, and humorist Paco Romane.

+In June 2025, The Booksmith made headlines for ceasing the sale of titles by J. K. Rowling, in response to the previous month's launch of the J.K.
+Rowling Women's Fund.
+The Booksmith stated, "When the author of a book states that all sales of those books will contribute to an anti-trans fund, the only way we can choose not to participate is by not selling the books any longer."